transcend-io/cli/README.md

 ### tr-mark-request-data-silos-completed

 This command takes in a CSV of Request IDs as well as a Data Silo ID and marks all associated privacy request jobs as completed.
 This command is useful with the "Bulk Response" UI.
+The CSV is expected to have 1 column named "Request Id".

 #### Authentication